Perturbation-theory informed integrators for cosmological simulations: Perturbation-theory informed integration schemes

-This identity follows directly from the ordinary differential equation defining the linear growth factor $D$, see e.g.\ Ref.~\cite[Eq.~(A15)]{Brenier2003}.\footnote{For EdS, this identity is immediately obtained, as $F(a) = a^{\nicefrac{3}{2}}$ implies $G(a) = \frac{3}{2} a$.} \textsc{FastPM} clearly has the form of a canonical DKD integrator as defined in Definition~\ref{def:canonical_dkd_integrator}.
+where $G(D)$ is defined in Eq.~\eqref{eq:G_identity}. \textsc{FastPM} clearly has the form of a canonical DKD integrator as defined in Definition~\ref{def:canonical_dkd_integrator}.
 In order to obtain the equivalent formulation of \textsc{FastPM} as a $\mPi$-integrator, we rewrite the kick equation in terms of the modified momentum variable $\vecb{\mPi}$, which leads to the coefficient functions $p(\Delta D, D_n)$ and $q(\Delta D, D_n)$

 One easily confirms that $p_\text{\textsc{FastPM}}$ and $q_\text{\textsc{FastPM}}$ satisfy Eq.~\eqref{eq:zeldovich_consistency_condition}, and \textsc{FastPM} is therefore Zel'dovich consistent. \end{example}